Centurion2013/apex-on-linux-docs/apex_installation.md

 *Oracle’s APEX guide says `apex_rest_config.sql` must be run after a new APEX installation when using ORDS, because APEX static files and workspace/application static files are served through ORDS-related REST support.*

 ## Copy APEX images to Tomcat
-Because you used /i/ during apexins.sql, Tomcat must serve APEX static resources from /i/.
+Because you used `/i/` during apexins.sql, Tomcat must serve APEX static resources from `/i/`.

-Oracle says the APEX images directory must be copied to a local filesystem accessible by ORDS/Tomcat unless you choose the Oracle CDN.
+*Oracle says the APEX images directory must be copied to a local filesystem accessible by ORDS/Tomcat unless you choose the Oracle CDN.*

 ```console
 sudo rm -rf /var/lib/tomcat/webapps/i